zainab-Memon/Front-end-Book-Store-Website/README.md

 # Front-end-Book-Store-Website
-Front end coding of a dummy book store
+Attractive Front ending coding of a book store named Fiction Book store.
+Website contains 4 pages:
+=>Header
+=>About us
+=>Contact us
+=>Quality Novels
+Contact us page has a form to submit the queries.